 Naples Zoo embraces conservation, since 2014, Naples Zoo has donated over $1 million to field conservation projects worldwide.

 Naples Zoo Naples Zoo, a 44-acre nationally accredited zoo and botanical garden, immerses guests into nature and inspires people of all ages to respect, value and help conserve wildlife and our natural world.
 Naples Zoo places a strong emphasis on conservation, since 2014, Naples Zoo has donated over $1 million to field conservation programs around the world.
 When visiting the zoo, be sure to experience the Primate Expedition Cruise, where you can see all the zoo’s primates, including lemurs, monkeys and gibbons, which live on open islands within a large lake.
-Naples Zoo is also home to many native Florida species, don’t miss the Florida panther exhibit, featuring Uno and Athena, the panther kitten!
+Naples Zoo is also home to many native Florida species, don’t miss the Florida panther exhibit, Athena, the panther kitten!

 Stroll through historic Third Street South and the neighborhoods of Old Naples.
 Try the docent-guided tours of Palm Cottage, Naples’ oldest house – built in 1895 and listed on the National Register of Historic Places – and the adjacent Norris Gardens.